PGOT: A Physics-Geometry Operator Transformer for Complex PDEs: Introduction

-This necessitates the adoption of Transformers.
+This necessitates the adoption of Transformers~\cite{vaswani2017attention}.
 The self-attention mechanism in Transformers is mathematically analogous to learning a global Green’s function~\cite{galerkinDBLP:conf/nips/Cao21}, making it ideally suited for modeling non-local physical interactions~\cite{suanzinipsDBLP:conf/nips/AlkinFSGHB24,fuliyenipsDBLP:conf/nips/KoshizukaFTS24}.
 However, a fundamental scalability barrier remains: the standard self-attention mechanism exhibits quadratic computational complexity $\mathcal{O}(N^2)$ with respect to the number of mesh points $N$.
 Given that scientific simulations typically involve $10^5$ to $10^7$ grid points, standard Transformers are computationally intractable for high-resolution physics.
 Consequently, the research frontier has shifted towards efficient linear transformers~\cite{oformerDBLP:journals/tmlr/LiMF23,trans++DBLP:conf/icml/LuoWZXD0L25,transolverDBLP:conf/icml/WuLW0L24}.
 Recent state-of-the-art methods employ strategies such as low-rank approximations or token clustering to reduce the effective sequence length, achieving linear complexity $\mathcal{O}(N)$~\cite{GFNETDBLP:conf/nips/RaoZZLZ21,ONODBLP:conf/icml/XiaoHLD024}.
+Despite significant progress, existing efficient Transformers share a fundamental blind spot in that none explicitly addresses the spectral consequence of token aggregation, treating geometry merely as an auxiliary input rather than a first-class signal throughout the network.
 While these architectures successfully improve throughput, they often do so at the cost of geometric and physical fidelity, as follows:

 \textbf{\textit{L1):}} Aggregating local mesh points into latent tokens implicitly acts as a spatial low-pass filter, causing geometric aliasing where high-frequency boundary details are erased.

 \textbf{\textit{L2):}} Allocating a uniform computational budget across the domain neglects physical heterogeneity, resulting in over-smoothed shocks in discontinuity regions and redundant computations in smooth flows.